-The Quad provides students with Peer Tutors (The Quad Squad) that will assist them in the areas of Algebra, Geometry and Algebra 2 with Trig.
-Students may visit The Quad during their Lunch Hour to have specific content "re-taught" to them prior to completing a test or quiz retake.
-The Quad is located in the 1400 Hallway.
+The Quad provides students with peer tutoring to assist them in mathematics.
+Students may visit The Quad during their lunch hour to ask for homework help or to review concepts prior to completing a test or quiz retake.
+The Quad is located in Room 1410.